Student

 • There is a one-time liability insurance fee of $14 added to this class.

 • Once your internship has been approved for credit by the Internship Coordinator, you and your employer both need to fill out the training agreement.
-After the training agreement has been completed, signed, and returned to internship coordinator, enrollment information will be sent via email.
+After the training agreement has been completed, signed, and returned to the internship coordinator, enrollment information will be sent via email.

 • For international students, please refer to the international students page for the approval process including getting CPT (Curriculum Practical Training) approval.